vladich/pg_jitter/README.md

 All copyrights belong to their respective owners.

-## Builds / regression tests
+## Main builds
-Full Postgres regression tests (pg_regress) run on each commit to the master branch for each supported combination of platform and version of Postgres (20 combinations total).
+Full Postgres regression tests (pg_regress) run on each commit to the master branch for each supported combination of main platforms and versions of Postgres (20 combinations total).
 For each branch commit, they run for a single version only (PG17).
 Here is the state of the last master run.

 | PG | Linux x86_64 | Linux ARM64 | macOS ARM64 | Windows x86_64 |